AlexisTM/gpt3-discord-bot/README.md

 =============

 There are currently 4 commands:
-- "Kirby god: " => Answer as a Kirby god.
+- "Kirby god: " => Answers as a Kirby god.
 - "Curie: "
 - "Babbage: "
 - "Ada: "